sherifesam/SherifEsam/README.md

 *interesting huh?*
 **I KNOWW!!**

-as you can see i've a promising career infront of me so please dont hesitate to contact me! if you are interested to see my latest work please check this [out](https://sherifesam11.github.io/Blog/)
+As you can see i've a promising career infront of me so please dont hesitate to contact me!
+if you are interested to see my latest work please check this [out](https://sherifesam11.github.io/Blog/)

 ## Contact info